The Lurkers: Career

-In January 1979, The Lurkers’ fifth single, "Just Thirteen", was released, and in 2001 it was included in Mojo magazine’s list of the best punk rock singles of all time.
+In January 1979, The Lurkers' fifth single, "Just Thirteen", was released, and in 2001 it was included in Mojo magazine's list of the best punk rock singles of all time.
 A month after the release of this single, The Lurkers' track "I'm on Heat" appeared, alongside songs by more famous bands like The Jam and The Stranglers, on the punk compilation 20 of Another Kind (Polydor, POLS 1006).
 The album reached number 45 in the UK chart.
 Another of the band's tracks, "Out in the Dark", appeared on the follow-up 20 of Another Kind Volume 2.

-The band’s second album was not as well received, critically or commercially, as their debut, and the band split for a few years.
-Pete Stride collaborated with ‘Honest’ John Plain (of English punk band the Boys) and released an album in January 1980.
+The band's second album was not as well received, critically or commercially, as their debut, and the band split for a few years.
+Pete Stride collaborated with 'Honest' John Plain (of English punk band the Boys) and released an album in January 1980.
 In 1982, Stride re-formed the Lurkers.
 They signed for Stoke-on-Trent-based label Clay Records, for whom they released four singles and one album.
 The band broke up again in 1984.

-In the years since, they have reunited with various members numerous times, and continue to record and perform around the world to this day, although in reality this is just Arturo and some of his friends.
+In the years since, they have reunited with various members, and continue to record and perform around the world to this day.
 Their legacy, however, is primarily based on their late 1970s output.
 "Shadow", "Ain't Got a Clue", and "Just Thirteen" in particular are cited by punk cognoscenti as classic examples of the style, and still show up from time to time on genre overview compilations.
 The current line-up is: Bassick (bass and vocals) who also plays for 999, Dave Kemp (guitar) and Stuart Meadows (drums).
 In January 2009 the band supported punk legends the Buzzcocks on fourteen dates of their UK tour.
 All Lurkers studio albums released between 1988 and 2008 were made by Arturo Bassick's incarnation of the band.